bunkerity/bunkerweb/docs/integrations.md

 - Debian 11 "Bullseye"
 - Ubuntu 22.04 "Jammy"
-- Fedora 36
+- Fedora 37
 - CentOS Stream 8
+- RedHat Enterprise Linux (RHEL) 8.7

-Please note that you will need to **install NGINX 1.20.2 before BunkerWeb**.
+Please note that you will need to **install NGINX 1.24.0 before BunkerWeb**.
 For all distros, except Fedora, using prebuilt packages from [official NGINX repository](https://nginx.org/en/linux_packages.html) is mandatory.
 Compiling NGINX from source or using packages from different repositories won't work with the official prebuilt packages of BunkerWeb but you can build it from source.

 Repositories of Linux packages for BunkerWeb are available on [PackageCloud](https://packagecloud.io/bunkerity/bunkerweb).
 They provide a bash script to add and trust the repository automatically (but you can also follow the [manual installation](https://packagecloud.io/bunkerity/bunkerweb/install) instructions if you prefer).